RuiAAPeres/SliderController/README.md

 Usage
 =====

-The only thing you need to do to work with RPSlideController is to sub-class it:
+The only thing you need to do to work with RPSliderController is to sub-class it:

 ```objective-c
 #import "RPSliderViewController.h"